Words: 1 733

 "For security reasons we need to keep you under surveillance and it would be much easier if you would consider coming with me.
-We would evaluate you; make sure that you will remain you as long as you are not in contact with the people who used you again.
+We would evaluate you; make sure that you will remain you as long as you are not in contact with the people using you again.
 And we can make sure that they don't get close to you."

 "Easier," he said.
-"Yes I could make this very difficult."
+"Yes, I could make this very difficult."

 Fury took two steps forward.
 "We know that.
 But you are acting like a man with a mind again, and I'm addressing you as such.
 Give us time and we will give you the chance to atone."

 "What makes you believe I would want that?"

 "We know who you were before.
 We know that Captain Rogers have welcomed you back with open arms."

 "Good," Fury did not smile, but he looked pleased all the same.